syncfusion-content/wpf-docs/wpf/OLAPClient/Localization-Support.md

-   > Note: The resource file name should strictly be in the format  “Syncfusion.OlapClient.WPF.<<Culture Code>>.resx”.
+   N> The resource file name should strictly be in the format  “Syncfusion.OlapClient.WPF.<<Culture Code>>.resx”.

    ## Examples